 - Scarring or disfigurement

 Your lawyer will use a formula to calculate your pain and suffering.
-After a dog bite, you can claim both financial and emotional losses.
+For example, after a dog bite, you can claim both financial and emotional losses.

 Stonecrest Dog Bite Lawyer Near Me 404-400-4000